johnowusuduah/github-workflow/README.md

 **Once your pull request is approved and merged, the branch is no longer needes so you can delete your branch.**

 **Follow these steps to delete a branch on GitHub after its pull request has been merged:**
-a.
-Locally, switch to the main branch:
+- Locally, switch to the main branch:
     ```
     git checkout main
     ```
-b.
-Delete the local branch:
+- Delete the local branch:
     ```
     git branch -d branch-to-delete
     ```
-c.
-Update your local main branch:
+- Update your local main branch:
     ```
     git pull
     ```
-d.
-Delete the remote branch on GitHub:
+- Delete the remote branch on GitHub:
     ```
     git push origin --delete branch-to-delete
     ```
-e.
-Verify the branch no longer exists on GitHub under the "Branches" tab.
+- Verify the branch no longer exists on GitHub under the "Branches" tab.

 That's it!
 Once a pull request from a branch has been approved and merged to main, it's best practice to delete the now obsolete branch from both your local repository and GitHub.
 Keeping your branches list clean makes it easier to stay organized and know which branches are active.